27 professional email examples & templates for busy people

 Hi [Name],

-Sorry for the short notice, but I need to reschedule our meeting planned for [original date and time] due to [brief reason].
+I need to reschedule our meeting scheduled for [original date and time] due to [brief reason].
+I apologize for the short notice and appreciate your flexibility.

 I have the following alternative times available: